Pedestrian Access & Mobility Plan (PAMP)

 Proposed review of the PAMP/Bike Plan

-Whilst the PAMP and Bike Plan maps and project ranking spreadsheets are kept as current as possible, it is proposed to update the plans and associated strategy documents in the 2023/24 financial year subject to funding.
-Staff have commenced a citywide review of the maps and ranking spreadsheets, as a lead-in to the citywide review of the PAMP and Bike Plan strategies.
+Whilst the PAMP and Bike Plan maps and project ranking spreadsheets are kept as current as possible, following grant funding approval in December 2023, it is now proposed to complete the update of the plans and prepare new strategy documents in 2024.

 National cycling participation survey